-In this post, we will learn how to build a simple competitor tracker that will send you daily / weekly / monthly screenshots of competitors websites or any website that you periodically visit to track how it's changing.
+In this post, we will learn how to build a simple competitor tracker that will send you daily, weekly or monthly screenshots of competitors' websites or any website that you periodically visit to track how it’s changing.
 For example, App Store reviews pages or feeds with low activity.
 We will also briefly explore how a GET API call works and its key elements.
 This tutorial is for beginners.
-If you're familiar with APIs and development in general feel free to jump to the TL;DR part at the end.
+If you’re familiar with APIs and development in general feel free to jump to the TL;DR part at the end.

 To build this tracker you will need a GetScreenshot Screenshot API key and a cron-job-org account.
 We will be using GetScreenshot built-in mail functionality to send the captures to your own email account.

 The first thing you want to do is subscribing and obtaining a GetScreenshot API.
-GetScreenshot costs 5 USD a month but you can enter the coupon FREEMONTH5 at the checkout to get the first month waived.
+GetScreenshot costs 5 USD a month.
 You will also need a cron-job-org account which is free.

 Setting Up The API Call